jacobfisher18/query-runner/README.md

 # Electron App

-A SQL Runner desktop application built with Electron.
+A SQL Client desktop application built with Electron.